 Please contact me using your MCC email address.
-I am at my computer between 9:30 and 10:30 Tuesday and Thursday mornings, as well as many other times.
+I am usually at my computer between 11:30a and 12:30p Monday - Thursday, as well as many other times.
 I tend to check emails routinely throughout the day when I am not in class or in a meeting.
 However, please give me up to 24 hours to respond to you on weekdays.
 There is no need to send the same email in the first 24 hours.
 However, if you have not heard from me within 24 hours, please send your email again.
 (You could say, "I know you are busy, and I sent an email yesterday.
 I was just checking to see if you had gotten it.")
 On many weekends I am unavailable.
 I will respond to messages sent on the weekends as quickly as possible, but messages sent after 3pm on Friday may not be answered until the next Monday morning.